 - Broadly announce that you punish thievery.
 Then do it.
 The most compelling evidence is criminal prosecution and then posting store announcements of successful convictions.
 Because this is not optimal overall for most retailers, it can be useful to post announcements of other retail theft convictions, maintain obvious surveillance of shoppers you suspect of thievery, and conduct thorough interrogation of shoppers who abuse liberal return policies.

 - Humanize the retailer.
-Spend even a little time talking with shoppers, post photos of store staff on the store website or in-store with brief stories about them, and publicize news about developments in your business.
+Spend at least a little time chatting with shoppers, post photos of store staff on the store website or in-store with brief stories about them, and publicize news about developments in your business.

 - Thank your shoppers for customer citizenship behavior, in which shoppers assist others who happen to be shopping in the store at the same time, give suggestions to the store owner in the presence of other shoppers for improvements, and enforce store standards, such as tipping off staff about a shoplifter.
 Peer pressure can encourage deviant behavior, and it also can discourage it.